creame/joinchat/README.txt

 Join.chat save two localStorage variables for proper operation:

-* `joinchat_visited` to know if is the first time on site or is a returning user.
+* `joinchat_views` is a visits counter to control when to show chat window.
 * `joinchat_hashes` if you set a Call To Action (CTA), when user launch WhatsApp or close Chat Window the CTA hashed is saved to prevent show automatically that CTA again.

 = Google Analytics integration =